farid03/FastFeedback/README.md

 1. Install nvm (Node Version Manager)
 1. In the root of the repo (NOT! in /frontend) use `nvm install`
-1. In the root of the repo use `npm install`
 1. In /frontend use `npm install`